SUSE/reviewlette/README.md

 __Note:__ Pull requests without a matching Trello card get skipped and won't be assigned to a reviewer.

 ### Flags
-You can add flags to your pull request title to tell Reviewlette.
-Just put a pair of brackets in front of your pull request title.
+You can tweak Reviewlette's behavior with additional flags.
+Flags should be passed in square brackets, at the beginning of the pull request title.

 #### Example:
 `[!] dangerous stuff 666`